ahmadalkawasmeh/Scrabble/README.md

 	- This folder contains all of the source code for the scrabblescrabble game.
 - legalWordsList.txt
 	-  This file contains the list of all legal words that can be played in the scrabblescrabble game.
 Each line of this file contains one legal word.
+- UML Diagram M1 Submission.violet
+	- This file is compatible with the violet-0.16c UML diagram program.
+PNG/JPEG version will be added once finalized.

 # New Updates